 The DataLINE software for a personal computer is supplied on both floppy disks and CD.
 This software allows interrogation, configuration variable assignment, screen view of the data, hard copy report generation, cold treatment probe calibration and file management.
-Refer to Data Retrieval manual 62-10629 for a more detailed explanation of the DataLINE interrogation software.
-The DataLine manual may be found on the net at http://www.carrier.com/container-refrigeration/en/worldwide/.
+Refer to Data Retrieval manual 62-10629 for a more detailed explanation of the DataLINE interrogation software by visiting www.carrier.com/container-refrigeration/en/worldwide/.